Siege of Pyongyang (1593): Battle

 Unwilling to suffer any more casualties, Li Rusong called off the attack as night approached.

 Although nominally successful in repelling the enemies, the Japanese were no longer capable of defending the city.
 All the gates had been breached, no food was left, and they had suffered horrible casualties.
 With this in mind Konishi led the entire garrison out into the night and snuck across the frozen Daedong River back to Hanseong.
 Many drowned during the crossing.

 Aftermath

-The Japanese retreat was hard.
+The retreating Japanese soldiers were accosted by frostbite, snow-blindness, and starvation.
 Aside from natural hardships, an ambush by Zha Dashou and Li Ning also claimed another 362 Japanese lives.
 Konishi's men reached Hanseong on 17 February.

 After the Japanese loss at Pyeongyang, Kuroda Yoshitaka called for the removal of Konishi Yukinaga, saying that he was a poor leader and did not get along with his fellow commanders.
 Konishi, in turn, became the primary advocate for peace on the Japanese side, having suffered one of the heaviest losses during the campaign.

 Song Yingchang invited Seonjo of Joseon to return to Pyeongyang on 6 March.